 See http://www.webmd.com/food-recipes/features/benefits-yogurt for more info on Pro biotics.
 As to a Yogurt with a broad spectrum of pro biotic bacteria, I recommend Lifeway Brand Unsweetened Kefir.
 If you need to sweeten it, add some fruit or honey, which will be much less sugar than the pre-sweetened types.
 There are also excellent vegan soy “yogurt” products, and one can also get good bacteria from fermented vegetables like Kim Chi or raw sauerkraut.

 While we must kill the bacteria causing Mary’s bladder infections with anti-biotic herbs, we must also address her immune weakness and overall deficient state.
-We must get her to the point where she is eating, digesting, and sleeping well, so that her body can restore itself to a healthy state in which her immune system is able to fight off infection better.
+We have to help her get to the point where she is eating, digesting, and sleeping well, so that her body can restore itself to a healthy state in which her immune system is able to fight off infection better.

 Sleep has enormous restorative value.
 In Mary’s case I would use acupuncture to calm the mind and restore sleep.
 After her infection is gone, I would give her herbs to help with that and with her weak appetite.
 Diet would also be key.

-Mary would benefit by warm, cooked food, with gentle spices like ginger, cumin, coriander, cardamom, turmeric, black and white pepper, cinnamon, clove, fennel, and fenugreek, to stimulate her appetite and promote good digestion.
+Mary would benefit by warm, cooked food, with gentle spices like ginger, cumin, coriander, cardamom, turmeric, ajwain, cinnamon, clove, fennel, holy basil, to stimulate her appetite and promote good digestion.
 There are many digestive herbal formulas to choose from that I might give her, including Trifal or Trikatu from Ayurveda.